Market research is one of the most crucial things a company can invest in as part of their digital marketing, sales, or overall business strategy.

 A dedicated in-house market research team is not the case for a majority of companies.
 Instead, most organizations prefer to outsource their data collection projects to a full-service market research company.

-This means a company will reach out to a market research company, like Drive Research, to conduct studies done on their behalf.
+This means a business will reach out to a market research company, like Drive Research, to conduct studies on their behalf.

 Professional market researchers often have the skills and experience to do a more thorough job than a small in-house team or one single person.